fserb/canvas2D/spec/layers.md

 `beginLayer()` and `endLayer()` will work the same way as the pair `save()` and `restore()` do with the full current state of the canvas. `beginLayer()` will capture and store the full current state of the canvas, and `endLayer()` will restore that state.

-The layer will be rendered with the full current state of the canvas that was captured at the moment of `beingLayer()`.
+The layer will be rendered with the full current state of the canvas that was captured at the moment of `beginLayer()`.

-There is a subset of the attributes of the state of the canvas that we will call in this document *layer rendering attributes*, those are:
+There is a subset of the attributes of the state of the canvas that we will call in this document **layer rendering attributes**, those are:
 - globalAlpha
 - globalCompositeOperation
 - shadowOffsetX